msavagethinkmax/DevelopmentStandards/TMX_DevBPs_Methods.md

 ####Naming conventions
 <ul>
-    <li>Methods created directly on an extension object should be prefixed with the project or initiative prefix.</li>
+    <li>Methods created directly on an extension object should user with the project or initiative prefix.</li>
     <li>The name of the method should clearly define what the function of the method achieves.</li>
+    <li>Parameters should be prefixed with an underscore "_".</li>
 </ul>

 ####Coding standards